hindu-comm/weblogs/manasataramgini/2010/08/2010-08-18_a-tantrika-interpretation-of-vaidika-mantra.md

 man.
 It is here that the deva-s are stationed.
 In this regard we might examine the opinion of the great tAntrika abhinavagupta (tantrAloka 12.6-7; let me repeat it here):
-evaM vishvAdhva saMpUrNaM kAla-vyApAra-chitritam |
+evaM vishvAdhva saMpUrNaM kAla-vyApAra-chitritaM \|
-desha-kAla-maya-spanda-sadma dehaM vilokayet |
+desha-kAla-maya-spanda-sadma dehaM vilokayet \|
-tathA vilokyamAno .asau vishvAntar devatA-mayaH |
+tathA vilokyamAno .asau vishvAntar devatA-mayaH \|
-dhyeyaH pUjyashcha tarpyashcha tadAviShTo vimuchyate | (tantrAloka 12.6-7)
+dhyeyaH pUjyashcha tarpyashcha tadAviShTo vimuchyate \| (tantrAloka 12.6-7)

 Thus, the body is perceived as full of diverse pathways, marked by